 I’m not very familiar with the ADA requirements and availability but I can give a brief overview.
 This is only going to be about the Javits Center – I have not attended panels at any of the offsites and do not know their capabilities.
 I would recommend contacting ReedPop for more information, or contacting the venues directly.

 ADA wristbands can be picked up on site only (no application necessary) at any of the ADA Accessibility Centers for the attendee and one (1) companion.
 There is an ADA line and seating area in all Javits panels on a first come, first served basis.
-Seating is not guaranteed, so they recommend arriving at least 15 minutes prior to the start of the panel.
+Seating is not guaranteed, so they recommend arriving at least 30 minutes prior to the start of the panel.
 Photographs and non-lottery autographs also have an ADA line.

 The Javits is fully accessible with ramps, automatic doors at street level, restrooms and elevators available for people with impaired mobility.
 Payphones are accessible and equipped with volume and TTY capability for the hearing impaired.
 There is no on-site parking at the Javits, and this year NYCC is not running any shuttles, but all city buses are wheelchair-accessible, as are many official NYC taxis.
 There is more information about this in the Travel section on the NYCC website.
 This will also be helpful if you want to go to any of the offsites, which can be several blocks away.

 Motorized wheelchairs are available to rent – manual wheelchairs are available at no fee – but must be reserved in advance.
 Call 212-216-2196 for more information.

 Interpreters for the hard of hearing can be provided but must be arranged in advance.
 They cannot be accommodated on site.
 Contact ReedPop at adanycc@ReedPOP.com at least three (3) weeks in advance of the con.
 Contact the same email for all closed captioning, Braille/large font print, guided tours, or other forms of effective communication requests.